junglerock99/pefti/README.md

 ### All Currently Supported Features

 The new playlist will contain two channels in the USA group, one channel in the Canada group, plus all channels in the Music group, in that order.
 If the URL for any channel matches one of the blocked URLs then that channel will be filtered out.
 If there are multiple instances of the same channel in the input playlists, then up to three instances will appear in the new playlist file because `number_of_duplicates` is set to 2. `duplicates_location` specifies where the duplicates will be located, in this case they will be placed at the end of the group.
-The qualities array specifies which instance of a channel is preferred when there are multiple instances.
-Pefti will search the channel's name to find the preferred instance. `tags_block` allows you to filter tags, in this case the `tvg-logo` and `tvg-name` tags will not appear in the new playlist file for any channel.
+The qualities array specifies which instance of a channel is preferred when there are multiple instances. pefti will search the channel's name to find the preferred instance. `tags_block` allows you to filter tags, in this case the `tvg-logo` and `tvg-name` tags will not appear in the new playlist file for any channel.
 Any channel that contains "4K","SD" or "spanish" in the channel name in the input playlist file will be filtered out.
 ```
 [files]
 input_playlists = ["/home/user/iptv-1.m3u", "/home/user/iptv-2.m3u"]